FelipeKatao/Py.Html/README.md

 ### Don´t edit Html code dude!
 In this stage not modify your code direct in Html, use Python code for its, only modify direct in Html after finish basic Html base code[^1]
+Thing if your use Py.Html for create news tags use the Python code, for edit  this tags